 If you have read some of my previous articles, then you may know that I enjoy coaching a lot.
-It is for me a great tool of empowerment which should be essential for any company.
-For what concerns my experience in corporate environment, this is often unknown, unavailable or mixed up with mentoring.
+It is for me a great tool of empowerment that should be essential for any company.
+For what concerns my experience in the corporate environment, this is often unknown, unavailable, or mixed up with mentoring.

-My history with coaching is quite recent, I am actually practicing it just for couple of years.
-However, I did not limit myself to the few tools and credentials offered by the company where I am working for, and beside the one-to-one conversations and the team sessions, I have spent (and I still do!) lot of time studying new techniques and related topics which are linked to neurosciences.
+My history with coaching is quite recent, I am actually practicing it just for a couple of years.
+However, I did not limit myself to the few tools and credentials offered by the company where I am working, and besides the one-to-one conversations and the team sessions, I have spent (and I still do!) a lot of time studying new techniques and related topics which are linked to neurosciences.

-Recently I have launched a dedicated virtual workshop, together with some colleagues that share the same passion and commitment on coaching; such session focuses on raising awareness about this skill among professionals within our organization.
-It took a long time for brainstorming in order to produce some innovative idea.
+Recently I have launched a dedicated virtual workshop, together with some colleagues that share the same passion and commitment to coaching; such session focuses on raising awareness about this skill among professionals within our organization.
+It took a long time for brainstorming in order to produce some innovative ideas.

-Our story starts here, when during one of the last sessions, we understood that there is also an interest into practicing self-coaching.
+Our story starts here: when during one of the last sessions, we understood that there is also an interest in practicing self-coaching.

-To be honest, such expectation sounded curious to me: coaching is truly still poorly known where I am working, although we have made huge progresses.
+To be honest, such expectation sounded curious to me: coaching is truly still poorly known where I am working, although we have made huge signs of progress.
 So, you can imagine that this new interest raised my curiosity, for it sounds like fresh terrain for new discoveries.

 What is Self-Coaching?

-A thought-provoking process, that’s how we call it.
+A thought-provoking process, that’s what we call it.